DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/3_api_access.md

 3. Make an HTTP request to the *API*
 4. Display the results

-Create the Page by running the following command from the *WebClient\Pages*
+Create the Page by running the following command from the *src/WebClient/Pages*
 directory:
 ```console
 dotnet new page -n CallApi
 ```

-Update *WebClient\Pages\CallApi.cshtml.cs* as follows:
+Update *src/WebClient/Pages/CallApi.cshtml.cs* as follows:
 ```cs
 public class CallApiModel : PageModel
 {